patrickenfuego/FFEncoder/README.md

 ## Script Parameters

-FFEncoder can accept the following parameters from the command line:
+FFEncoder can accept the following parameters from the command line.
+Most parameters are optional and have default values, except the following three which are **mandatory**:

+* InputPath
+* Rate control preference (CRF or Average Bitrate)
+* OutputPath

 > An Asterisk <b>\*</b> denotes that the parameter is required only for its given parameter set (for example, you can choose either CRF or VideBitrate for rate control, but not both):